MexrlDev/PsVue-Mod/README.md

 **PsVue‑Mod** is a visual and feature enhancement mod for **PsVue (Vue After Free)**, focused on a cleaner UI, smoother animations, and additional quality options while keeping the original exploit logic intact.

-> **Status:** Experimental
+> **Status:** Ready to use
 >
-> This mod may still contain bugs and, in rare cases, could crash.
-Stability has been improved, and crashes are believed to be low.
+> It has become stable and easy now, after the last couple themes i made and shared, its of course the best time to start using themes on yoir vue to enjoy this wondeful word of themes and exploring.

 ---